̨ÍåÂãÁÄÖ±²¥

 Membership of external committees

-Chair of East Midlands Regional Board, Remembering Srebrenica
+Chair of East Midlands Regional Board, Remembering Srebrenica UK

 Membership of professional associations and societies